apeskinian/p3_watch-o-matic/TESTING.md

 | AttributeError: module 'time' has no attribute "delay" ![screenshot](documentation/bugs//wom_bug_time_01.png "Error message") | ![screenshot](documentation/bugs/wom_bug_time_02.png "time.delay() used in error") | ![screenshot](documentation/bugs/wom_bug_time_solution.png "Replacing with time.sleep()") | Code works now |
 | FileNotFoundError: [Errno 2] No such file or directory: 'creds. json' | File was accidentally renamed to cred.json ![screenshot](documentation/bugs/wom_bug_creds.png "File not found error") | Renamed file back to creds.json | App works |

+## Known Issues

+### Version Control
+I am aware that I have not been fully consistent in the appropriate format for my commit messages.
+Some have been over 50 characters and also not all have been written using the imperative mood.

 ## Unfixed Bugs

 > [!NOTE]